DuckDB CPG Schema Design (CPG Spec v1.1)

 Integration Notes

 Tags are enriched post-CPG generation through: 1.
-Static analysis: Joern tag queries (cpg.method.tag.name(...))
+Static analysis: CPG tag queries (cpg.method.tag.name(...))
 2. LLM enrichment: AI-generated function purpose descriptions 3.
 Computed metrics: Cyclomatic complexity from CFG analysis 4.
 Manual annotation: Security audit findings

 Tags extend the CPG without modifying the core schema, maintaining compatibility with standard CPG tools while enabling advanced semantic analysis.